astronomer/airflow-duckdb-examples/README.md

 - `duckdb_in_taskflow`: This DAG uses the `duckdb` Python package directly to connect.
 Note that some tasks will fail if no MotherDuck token was provided.
 - `duckdb_provider_example`: This DAG uses the DuckDBHook from the DuckDB Airflow provider to connect to DuckDB and MotherDuck.
 - `duckdb_custom_operator_example`: This DAG uses the custom local operator `ExcelToDuckDBOperator` which is stored in `include/duckdb_operator.py` to load the contents of an Excel file (`include/ducks_in_the_pond`) into a DuckDB or MotherDuck database.
-- `duckdb_and_astro_sdk_example`: This DAG uses the Astro SDK to connect to perform a simple ELT pipeline with local DuckDB.
-Note that Astro SDK support for MotherDuck is coming soon. :)
+- `duckdb_and_astro_sdk_example`: This DAG uses the Astro SDK to connect to perform a simple ELT pipeline either a local DuckDB database or a MotherDuck database.

 ## See also